 We’ve all heard about the importance of a great diet (though we don’t always know what a great diet really is) and exercise.
-The importance of great sleep is just now becoming a part of the conversation, and I for one, am really glad.
+The importance of great sleep is now a part of the conversation, and I for one, am really glad.

 Keys to great sleep include:

 - Getting to bed at a consistent time (I’m not there yet, but it is a goal.)